Please note that Social Justice Small Grants are now closed for 2017.

 Priority will be given to small organisations and those groups that receive no other funding.
-If the organisation is a community group which is not an incorporated association, that group might seek out an ‘auspicing organisation’ that does have incorporated, company or other appropriate legal status.
 The Social Justice Small Grants Program funds projects within Australia only.

 Each year the Mercy Foundation may nominate a particular area of focus for the grants.
 The focus for 2017 is on projects that address social justice issues concerning older people.
 This means that projects that bring about a more inclusive society for older people, restore dignity to older people and foster solidarity among all generations, especially the young and old will be prioritised.